-Adult children are conflicted and re-thinking the holidays because of COVID safety guidelines around family gatherings and travel.
-You may live quite a distance away and the holiday season has traditionally been a time to visit aging parents (or grandparents) and see firsthand how they are doing.
+Whether you are having a physical visit with your parents or grandparents over the holiday season, or a virtual one, it is an opportunity and common time to assess how they are doing.
 You may have noticed signs of their aging last time you got together and want to see how they are managing now.
-Even if you aren’t physically with them, there are ways to use your virtual visits to also assess if aging parents may need (more) help and support.
+Even if you aren’t physically with them, there are ways to use your virtual visits to assess if aging parents may need (more) help and support.

 The COVID-19 pandemic has been a challenge for some adult children to physically visit with an aging parent (s).
 Many have stayed in touch and visited through video chats and phone calls.
-It’s pretty common to carry some worry about aging parents and to have questions about whether they need extra help or support to manage at home.
-Some of this worry is amped up during this pandemic.
+It’s pretty common to carry some worry about aging parents and grandparents and to have questions about whether they need extra help or support to manage at home.

 Worries about aging parents